killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 Ensuring all these properties is a great way to write fast programs.
 Let's look at how we can do this in Rust:
+Let's look at how we can do this in Rust.

+### Where Does Our Data Live

 If you know what you will do with your data, you can probably figure out how to best store it.